Facts About Mold

 Call The Experts

 At Mold & Air Duct Pros, we have been successful in removing mold from homes and businesses throughout Northeastern Ohio.
 We have the training and experience necessary and our remediation teams are nationally certified mold removal specialists.
-We will be happy to provide you with a FREE VISUAL INSPECTION of any mold issue you may have.
 Call us at 440-249-4779.

 Providing Mold Inspection, Mold Removal & Air Duct Cleaning Services To Cuyahoga, Geauga & Lake Counties